 ‘I cannot let you pass!’”

 Okay, you had us at empty grave.
 This is a brief passage from the legend of how Brahan Seer gained the gift of second site.
-Registered charity, High Life Highland asked us to animate this and several other tales from a suite of legends for their Inverness Castle tour.
+High Life Highland asked us to animate this and several other tales from a suite of legends for their Inverness Castle tour.

 Each legend depicts visions Brahan had seen coming, and eventually his death, which we’re pretty sure he did not.

-British Canoeing’s Paddle Ability campaign is all about getting people with disabilities and illness, in a kayak or canoeing and on the water.
+British Canoeing’s Paddle Ability campaign is all about getting people with disabilities and illness, in a kayak or canoe and onto the water.
 One of the people we filmed was Maya Ray, a teenager whose disability prevented her from taking part in most activities.
 However, kayaking has allowed her not only to stay healthy, but to surprise doctors and defy the odds by kayaking in some of the most challenging conditions.